-To identify potential cues for PS in OSS, we reviewed foundational studies on PS and examined which metrics in the Zhang et al. dataset \cite{zhang2020shoulders} could serve as representative features.

-One widely accepted indicator of a psychologically safe team, according to Edmondson \cite{edmondson1999psychological}, is that `members of this team are able to bring up problems and tough issues.''
-In OSS, interactions often occur through discussions in pull requests between participants, which makes communication a key aspect.
-Based on this, we included features that capture different types of contributor interactions, such as: \texttt{contrib\_comment}, which represents the presence of comments made by contributors, \texttt{inte\_comment}, which represents the presence of comments made by integrators who review and merge pull requests, and \texttt{other\_comment}, which represents the presence of comments made by individuals outside the core contributor group.
+To identify potential variables for PS in OSS, we mapped the features available in the Zhang et al. dataset \cite{zhang2020shoulders} to our PS framework, selecting those that could act as representative variables.
+For instance, to capture the framework item \textit{active participation from contributors and reviewers}, we use the variable \texttt{has\_exchange}, which indicates whether a PR discussion contains a back-and-forth exchange between participants.
+When \texttt{has\_exchange = 1}, the corresponding indicator \texttt{PS\_has\_exchange} is assigned a value of 1 and contributes one point to the PR-level PS index.
+Another example is the seventh item \textit{asking for input} which suggests that contributors feel comfortable involving others directly in the review process.
+This is reflected in the presence of direct mentions within PR comments, captured by the \texttt{at\_tag} variable.

-A detailed table listing the features, their descriptions, expectations, and references is provided in Table \ref{tab:proxies}.
-In addition to the features identified from Zhang et al. dataset \cite{zhang2020shoulders}, we introduced an additional feature, \texttt{emoji\_count}.
-We included this feature because prior research found that teams with high PS tend to use more emoji reactions \cite{ferguson2024no}, suggesting that emojis may serve as signals that could influence sustained participation.
-To compute this feature, we developed an R script that retrieves PR comments and counts the number of emojis present in the text, using a reference emoji dataset \footnote{\url{https://www.kaggle.com/datasets/subinium/emojiimage-dataset/data}}.
-The descriptive statistics for all variables are presented in Table \ref{tab:descriptives}.
-For binary variables, we report the mean to indicate the proportion of 1s, in line with standard practice~\cite{wiest2015statistics}.
+In addition to the variables identified from Zhang et al. dataset \cite{zhang2020shoulders}, we introduced an additional variable, \texttt{emoji\_count} to represent the eighth item of our PS framework \textit{familiarity behavior}.
+To compute this variable, we developed an R script that retrieves PR comments and counts the number of emojis present in the text, using a reference emoji dataset\footnote{\url{https://www.kaggle.com/datasets/subinium/emojiimage-dataset/data}}.
+The descriptive statistics for all variables are presented in our supplementary material \cite{figshare}.
+A detailed table listing our PS framework, the variables representing, and their descriptions is provided in Table \ref{tab:proxies}.